rokath/trice/doc/ReadMe.md

 ### Color issues under Windows
 **Currently CMD console colors are not enabled by default in Win10**, so if you see no color but escape sequences on your powershell or cmd window, please refer to
 [Windows console with ANSI colors handling](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1050078#1050078) or simply use a Linux like terminal under windows, like git-bash.
+One option is also to install Microsoft *Windows Terminal (Preview)* from inside the Microsoft store and to start trice inside there.
+Unfortunally this can not be done automatically right now because of missing commandline switches.